 It might seem attractive to organisations to face few legal obligations and hence to be subject to limited compliance risk exposure.
 On the other hand, the absence or weakness of regulation encourages behaviour that infringes reasonable public expectations.
 Cavalier organisational behaviour may be driven by executives, groups and even lone individuals who perceive opportunities.
 This can give rise to substantial direct and indirect threats to the reputation of every organisation in the sector.
 It is therefore in each organisation's own self-interest for a modicum of regulation to exist, in order to provide a protective shield against media exposés, and to avoid stimulating a public backlash and regulatory activism.

 AI technologies and AI-based artefacts and systems may be subject to limitations as a result of processes that are intrinsic to the relevant socio-economic system (Clarke 1995, 2014).
 AI may even stimulate natural processes whose effect is to limit adoption, or to curb or mitigate negative impacts.

 In some circumstances, the realisation of the potential benefits of a technology may suffer from dependence on infrastructure that is unavailable or inadequate.
-For example, computing could have exploded in the third quarter of the 19th century, rather than 100 years later, had metallurgy of the day been able to support Babbage's 'difference' and 'analytical' engines.
+For example, computing could have exploded in the third quarter of the 19th century, rather than 100 years later, had metallurgy of the day been able to support Babbage's 'difference' and 'analytical' engines and sufficient investment secured.

 Another form of natural control is the exercise of countervailing power by entities that perceive negative impacts on their interests.
 Common examples are the market power of competitors, suppliers, customers and employees, and the institutional power of regulators, financiers and insurers.
 It has long been feasible for opponents to stir up public opprobrium through the media, and further opportunities are now provided by social media.
-A related factor is reputational effects, whereby early implementations may excite opposition because of a perception that the approach is harmful to important social values, resulting in a fatally negative public image.
+A related factor is reputational effects, whereby early implementations may excite opposition because of a perception that the approach is harmful to important social values, resulting in a seriously negative public image.
 A case study is provided by Boeing's stall-prevention feature for the 737 MAX, which was in practice unable to be overridden by pilots, resulting in two crashes and over 300 deaths in 2018-19, leading to suspension of operational use of the aircraft (FAA 2019).